DerekCresswell/GameDesign11/2 Dice Game/5 Loops.md

 ## On Your Own

-Loops can seem simplier on the outside than perhaps the [boolean logic](./4%20Logic.md) we just went through but they can become very versatile.\
+Loops can seem simpler on the outside than perhaps the [boolean logic](./4%20Logic.md) we just went through, but they can become very versatile.\
 Here's a few ideas to practice with.

 1. Make a loop that prints only even numbers, then make it print only odd numbers.

-1. Try putting a loop inside of another loop and figure out how it prints out some numbers.
+1. Try putting a loop inside another loop and figure out how it prints out some numbers.

 1. Print out a mathematical sequence of numbers.
-Exponential, the Fibonacci sequence, mulitples of x, or factorials perhaps.
+Exponential, the Fibonacci sequence, multiples of x, or factorials perhaps.